leanX03/nexus/README.md

 <h2>Installation</h2>

 > [!WARNING]
-> Current Version in development and some code can be edited or deleted in soon!
+> The current version is under development, and some of the code may be edited or deleted in the future!

 - Installation using the `pip` package manager
 ```bash